YeHtutt/Join/README.md

 ## Features

 - A pure `vanilla Javascript` project
-- Can displays Tasks Stages and Deadline on Summary Page
+- Can display Tasks Stages and Deadline on Summary Page
 - Task Board with draggable Task-cards
 - AddTask Page and AddTask Popout to add the Tasks to board
 - The Contact Page for maintain contacts or assign them with task